coh7eiqu8thaBu/BookMark/IT/TOR and Anonymization.md

 * Install some think over TOR http://parckwartvo7fskp.onion/?page=computer_stuff
 * Securing a Web Hidden Service, Quick guide on how to preserve a .onion anonymity https://blog.0day.rocks/securing-a-web-hidden-service-89d935ba1c1d
 * OnionShare - Securely and anonymously share a file of any size https://github.com/micahflee/onionshare
+* OnionScan is a free and open source tool for investigating the Dark Web. https://twitter.com/OnionScan

 ## NSFW
 * goatse.cx http://goatsehvcopyc2ex.onion/